itsvetkov1/Sentient-Inbox/docs/email-processing-rules.md

 ## Introduction
 This document details the comprehensive set of rules and mechanisms governing email processing within the system.
 These specifications ensure consistent handling of emails across the pipeline while maintaining efficiency and reliability.

+## Processing Pipeline Overview

+### Four-Stage Processing Pipeline
+The system implements a sophisticated four-stage processing pipeline:

+1. **Initial Classification (LlamaAnalyzer)**
+   - Binary classification of emails (meeting-related or not)
+   - Initial filtering to optimize processing resources
+   - Processing of only unique, unhandled emails

+2. **Content Analysis & Response Generation (DeepseekAnalyzer)**
+   - Comprehensive content analysis of meeting-related emails
+   - Required elements verification (time/date, location, agenda, attendees)
+   - Risk assessment for complex or sensitive content
+   - Dynamic response generation based on analysis results
+   - Tone adaptation to match sender's communication style

+3. **Response Categorization (ResponseCategorizer)**
+   - Processing of Deepseek analysis output
+   - Extraction and validation of pre-generated responses
+   - Final categorization decision-making
+   - Preparation of responses for delivery

+4. **Response Delivery (EmailAgent)**
+   - Sending of appropriate responses to senders
+   - Email status management in Gmail
+   - Special handling for needs_review emails (starred in Gmail)
+   - Comprehensive response logging

 ## Batch Processing Specifications

 ### Batch Size Management
 The system processes emails in controlled batches to optimize resource utilization and maintain system stability.
 Each processing cycle handles up to 100 emails, ensuring efficient throughput while preventing system overload.
 This batch size was chosen to balance processing efficiency with system responsiveness.

 ### Processing Sequence
 Emails are processed in chronological order within each batch.
 The system maintains strict processing order to ensure no emails are inadvertently skipped or processed out of sequence.
-Each email in the batch undergoes the complete three-stage analysis pipeline before the system moves to the next email.
+Each email undergoes the complete four-stage pipeline:

+1. LlamaAnalyzer determines if the email is meeting-related
+2. If meeting-related, DeepseekAnalyzer performs content analysis and generates appropriate response
+3. ResponseCategorizer finalizes the categorization and prepares response
+4. EmailAgent handles delivery and status management

 ## Email History Tracking